 We also detail advice and support from government, church organisations, the heritage and tourism sectors.
 We include links to risk assessments, guidance on cleaning and much more.

 Advice continues to change - please check this page regularly to be aware of any changes to guidelines and as we add more resources.

 The current situation for churches and chapels

-- Northern Ireland: a small number of churches and chapels have been open since 19 May
+- Northern Ireland: churches and chapels are open for worship

 How to use this page

 We have put all the advice and support of one page.
 First come resources that might be of practical use.
 We then provide ongoing advice and support.
 Do click on the links below to get to the key sections of the page.

 Key things to consider include